awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 + **SubApplication** - Used as the base class for the Spring Boot application.
 + **SubController** - Used as the Spring Boot controller that handles HTTP requests.
-+ **SnsService** - Used to invoke AMazon SNS operation using the Amazon SNS Java API V2.
++ **SnsService** - Used to invoke Amazon SNS operation using the Amazon SNS Java API V2.

 ### SubApplication class